The_Technical_Mindset

 How I Work

-When approaching a new feature or tackling a problem, I usually start by taking a step back and understanding the system I’m working in.
-From there I sketch a rough plan before writing code, then implement things step by step while testing along the way.
+When approaching a new feature or tackling a problem, I usually start by looking at the codebase and at how its components behave and interact with each other.
+From there I sketch a rough plan before writing code, then implement step by step while testing along the way.

-Over time I’ve found that spending a bit more effort understanding the context early on often leads to simpler and more reliable solutions.
+Over time I’ve found that putting more effort into understanding the context early on often leads to simpler, more reliable solutions.

-One of my favorite moments in development is returning to a project months later and realizing that a new feature fits naturally because the original design anticipated it.
+One of my favorite moments is returning to a project months later and seeing that a new feature fits naturally because the original design accounted for it.

 Building Systems

 I enjoy designing software as a set of small, understandable components.
-Clear structure and well-defined boundaries make it much easier to extend a system later without introducing unnecessary complexity.
+Clear structure and well-defined boundaries make it much easier to extend the codebase later without introducing unnecessary complexity.

 When the design is right, new features often feel like natural additions rather than disruptive changes.